jermafenser/doom64-dc/README.md

     maps/...
     maps/map33.wad

-If you provided a Nightdive `DOOM64.WAD` you will also have the following additional files in `~/doom64-dc/selfboot`:
+If you provided a Nightdive Doom 64 IWAD you will also have the following additional files in `~/doom64-dc/selfboot`:

     maps/map34.wad
     maps/...